Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

 Checks the health and running status of all disks on a Huawei OceanStor Dorado storage system via the REST API (`/disk` endpoint).
 Alerts when any disk reports a non-normal health or running state.
 Reports abrasion rate, capacity usage, runtime, temperature and remaining service life per disk.

-**Alerting Logic:**

-* WARN if any disk's health status is not "Normal"
-* WARN if any disk's running status is not "Normal" or "Online"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/disk`